Lt-razakhan/bulldozer-price-prediction/README.md

-# 🚜🚜Prediction the Sale Price of Bulldozers using machine learning🚜🚜
+# 🚜Prediction the Sale Price of Bulldozers using machine learning🚜

 In this notebook, we're going through an example machine learning project with goal of predicting the sale price of bulldozers.